sftcd/openssl/esnistuff/nginx.md

 ## Clone and Build

+These are the updated notes from 20210912 for ECH draft-13.

 First, you need a separate clone of our OpenSSL build (because nginx's build, in this instantiation, re-builds OpenSSL and links static libraries, so we put that in a new directory in order to avoid disturbing other builds):